lucic71/Licenta2022/Costs.md

   * had to patch sstream for our usage
-  * if i remember correctly there was an issue with system libraries, python system libraries for ARM more exactly. i had to download deb packages manually and patch them into the system so that IM would work correctly
+  * if i remember correctly there was an issue with system libraries, python system libraries for ARM more exactly. i had to download deb packages manually and patch them into the system so that IM would work correctly.
+  I remember: these packages were needed when building ixvmrxtx or something like this (I think sstream was part of ixvmrxtx)
 3. Bring up ports on vChassis
   * the vCard was not visible from IxE => we had to investigate and modify the code in IxServer